ILikePizza555/izzy.sh/content/blog/00002-LunAI-Beginnings/index.md

 The main downside to this approach is that context is now compartmentalized to each individual channel.
 Each channel, thread, and DM is basically a "new instance" of LunAI.
 If a user does something in one channel, LunAI won't have any knowledge of it in any other channel.
 There are ways to work around this limitation, but I figured this feature was far out of scope for the project at this time.

 I decided to show this prototype to the other staff members:
-{{< figure src="CloudSaysYes-fs8.png" alt="A screenshot of a Discord chat between myself and 'Cloud Hop' agreeing to use LunAI for our April Fools event" caption="Transcript available [here](CloudSaysYes-transcript.txt).">}}
+{{< figure src="CloudSaysYes-fs8.png" loading="lazy" alt="A screenshot of a Discord chat between myself and 'Cloud Hop' agreeing to use LunAI for our April Fools event" caption="Transcript available [here](CloudSaysYes-transcript.txt).">}}

 And so, I had a week to make fully-functional moderation bot.